-When observed, the LOSVD is always influenced by instrumental dispersion, which naturally smooths features of the spectral profile.
-In Fig. 33, we show the LOSVDs from the simulated data smoothed with different Gaussians representing the instrumental profiles having the full width at half maximum (FWHM) of 10, 30, and 60 km/s.
+The situation gets more complex when the LOSVD assumes the quadruple-peaked profile instead of a double-peaked one.
+Not only becomes the intensity of a single peak smaller, but a higher spectral resolution is also needed to distinguish all four peaks.
+The instrumental dispersion naturally smooths features of the spectral profile.
+In Fig. 36, we show the LOSVDs from the simulated data smoothed with different Gaussians representing the instrumental profiles having the full width at half maximum (FWHM) of 10, 30, and 60 km/s.
 It is obvious that relatively high spectral resolution is necessary for observing an imprint of shell peaks in line profiles.